-If you like local Icelandic handicrafts or if you are travelling with children, then we recommend a stop at Stórhóll farm where the gallery Rúnalist is located.
-Children can play with and pet some sheep, goats, horses, ducks, chicken, rabbit, dogs and cats while you browse the crafts showroom, filled with handmade items of natural wool, salmon leather or cod skin.
+If you like local Icelandic handicrafts or traveling with children, we recommend a stop at Stórhóll farm, where the gallery Rúnalist is located.
+Children can play with and pet some sheep, goats, horses, ducks, chickens, rabbits, dogs, and cats while you browse the crafts showroom, filled with handmade items of natural wool, salmon leather, or cod skin.

-You might also want to stop at a longhouse at Eiríksstaðir, home of the infamous Viking Erik the Red, father to Leif the Lucky who was the first European to sail to North America.
+You might also want to stop at a longhouse at Eiríksstaðir, home of the infamous Viking Erik the Red, father to Leif the Lucky, the first European to sail to North America.
 You can also pay a visit to Stykkishólmur, a picture-perfect fishing village overlooking Breiðafjörður Bay.

-Here, you can travel out to a small island, accessible from the harbour.
+Here, you can travel out to a small island, accessible from the harbor.
 This is Súgandisey, and you'll see a wonderful panorama of the town, the sea, and the surrounding mountains from here.